LIAISON for ALGOMA REGION

 - Organizing or collaborating in holding social or fundraising events

-- Promote and develop community partnerships and networks with adoption workers, public and private adoption agencies, FNMI child and family wellbeing agencies, adoption practitioners and licensees, mental health service providers, public health, child development agencies and medical professionals
+- Promote and develop community partnerships and networks with adoption workers, public and private adoption agencies, and FNMI family wellbeing agencies, adoption practitioners and licensees, mental health service providers, public health, child development agencies and medical professionals

 - Ability to navigate the public adoption system

-- Knowledgeable of CAS adoption and FNMI Child and Family Wellbeing protection process
+- Knowledgeable of CAS adoption and Family Wellbeing protection process

 - Knowledge of local and regional resources, including doctors, therapists, mental health services, programs for children and youth, community services, etc., ideally with demonstrated adoption competencies